lgorissen/k4d/lab 25/README.md

 - Creates the Pod specification
 - Defines a Volume in the Pod specification that refers to a Persistent Volume claim
-- Defines the Persistent Volume Claim object describes the storage that is requested
+- Defines the Persistent Volume Claim object that describes the storage that is requested

 As a result, the Pod specification has no Volume/storage implementation details